 Construction work started during the 2011/12 season.
 Although the Stones missed out on the play-offs at the end of the 2011/12 season but the ultimate prize was happening off the pitch.
 The £2.6million Gallagher Stadium was completed and 2,226 watched first match between Maidstone and Brighton & Hove Albion on Saturday 14 July.

 The first season back in the county town ended in a massive celebration when the Stones won promotion to the Ryman Premier Division beating Faversham Town 3-0 in the play-off final.

 Maidstone missed out on a play-off place by two points at the end of the 2013/14 campaign but silverware came in the form of the Robert Dyas League Cup.

-Last season was one to remember.
-The Stones made it to the second round proper of the FA Cup – beating League Two Stevenage in a first round replay, in front of the BT Sport cameras and a capacity crowd.
-The season ended in style with the Ryman Premier Division title and with it promotion to the Vanarama National League South for 2015/16.
+The following season was one to remember; the Stones made it to the second round proper of the FA Cup, beating League Two Stevenage Town in a first round replay in front of BT Sport cameras and a capacity crowd.
+The season ended in style with the Ryman Premier Division title and with it promotion to the Vanarama National League South.